 Surely, there must have been numerous, far more suitable, locations for a utilitarian development such as this?
 Green- and brownfield sites aside, what about the old Electric Light Building or one of the other vacant sites in Chester's Old Port area, for example?
 Saved after a heroic two-year fight by residents, the developers were looking to incorporate the building into their new housing and commercial scheme and may have welcomed such an offer.

 Or even the site currently occupied by the 30 year-old "decaying" Police HQ near the Roodee, ripe for demolition in the very near future?
 Its proximity to both the newly-built Magistrate's Court and to the Crown Court in the Castle surely made it an ideal location, unifying the 'legal quarter' of the city.
 There were also two large vacant buildings, Colvin and Napier Houses, which had been lying unused for the past three years and consequently, in April 2001, put into the hands of an estate agent with a view to "redeveloping them for commercial use".
-(Astonishingly, Colvin and Napier Houses remain untenanted nearly a decade later, in September 2010!)
+(Astonishingly, Colvin and Napier Houses remain untenanted well over a decade later, in 2013!)

 And all of these had the space for lots of car parking, which seemed to be at the heart of the apparent- and otherwise mysterious- necessity to move the County Court from Northgate Street in the first place.